-Managing Diabetes Complications: High Blood Pressure
+Managing Diabetes Complications: Eye Disease

 Matching all aspects of the ISO 15197:2013 performance requirements for blood glucose monitoring systems